 Gary Chapman’s approach to the five love languages has multifaceted usability, even in the workplace.
 If you want to read more about the different love languages, you can find plenty of my articles about them here (click here).
 His approach to teaching us how different people show love and how different people feel the love that you’re intending to show them has been an integral part of counselling couples, families and children to understand themselves and each other better.
 When I’ve worked with this model with couples I have many times that they come back reporting how it not only improves their relationship with each other but also taught them something about how to relate to their work colleagues, employees, friends, children etc.

 I also found that it is of great benefit for your own self knowing to understand how you search for love and admiration.
-It surprises me again and again to find myself fishing for treats that fulfil my strategy.
+It surprises me, again and again, to find myself fishing for treats that fulfil my strategy.
 It’s like your ’emotional love account’ has the highest return on investment when payments in Euro come in and people around you seem to be wanting to pay in US $.
-It just doesn’t give the same return, even though it might be their favorite currency.
+It just doesn’t give the same return, even though it might be their favourite currency.

 So what’s your primary ‘love currency’?

 You can read up on them by clicking on the link provided.